Outreach & Placement Volunteers (Must be at least 10 years old)

 Thrift Store volunteers' duties range from processing donations, assisting the public, and helping with the output and organization of clothes.
 Since the Thrift Store is our main source of funding, our volunteers are extremely important.
 We ask that these volunteers are at least 16 years of age.
 Volunteer shifts are not assigned but scheduled by you and generally must be longer than one hour.
 Click here for the forms needed to be a Thrift Store volunteer.

-Volunteers are needed to write articles for our quarterly newsletter, photography, and editing of the newsletter.
+Volunteers are needed to write and edit articles for our quarterly newsletter.

 Special Events (all ages)